 Staff Note.
 The State Bar Team suggests deletion of the reference to an agent delegated authority in subdivision (b).
-See Exhibit 2, at p.
-40-41.
 The purpose of the language is to make clear that the statute applies to an agent delegated authority.
-This seems a useful notion to the staff and we do not see what harm it causes.
-Nor is it so clear to the staff, as it is to the Team, that generally agency law answers the question.
+This seems a useful notion and we do not see what harm it causes.
+Nor is it so clear to the staff, as it is to the Team, that general agency law answers the question.
 We do not see any citation in the Team report to Civil Code agency rules.
-The real issue is the extent to which an attorney-infact should be able to delegate authority granted by the principal.
+The real issue is the extent to which an attorney-in-fact should be able to delegate authority granted by the principal.
 This issue will arise later in the draft.
-If the attorney-in-fact cannot delegate, then this language is surplus, but if delegation is permissible, it seems useful to make clear that this statute sees the agent of the attorney-in-fact in the same light as the attorney-in-fact.
+If the attorney-in-fact cannot delegate, then this language is surplus, but if delegation is permissible, it seems useful to make clear that this statute sees the agent of the attorney-in-fact in the same light as the attorney-in-fact for such purposes as determining duties and in relation with third persons.
+Ultimately, however, the Commission may sensibly conclude that the reference creates more confusion than clarity and that it should be omitted.
+The concern of the Team may be alleviated simply by replacing "agent" with "person" - the principle at stake is whether a person delegated powers by the attorney-in-fact is subject to the same rules, regardless of what that person is called.